Car value – the ultimate guide

 Any new car will drop in value the moment you drive it away from a dealer, because it’s immediately become a used example.

 Depreciation hits hardest over the first few years.
 Towards a decade of ownership, values tend to level off.

 Some brands and models of car are hit harder by depreciation than others.
 It’s well worth considering the future value when you’re buying a car and doing what you can to avoid bad depreciation.

 There are even examples of identical cars sold with different manufacturer badges on them varying by thousands when it comes to depreciation over the first few years of ownership.
-So do take the time to research the topic!
+So take the time to research the topic.